Old High Middle School (Bentonville, Arkansas): Academics

-Old High Middle School teaches more than 600 students in grades five and six.
-The school's top three priorities are relationships, literacy, and calculated risk taking.
+More than 600 students in classes five and six are enrolled at Old High Middle School.
+The school's stated vision is "A community that fosters and develops healthy life long learners, innovators, and problem solvers that contribute to their community".
 Old High is organized by Teams into which students are placed.
-Leslie Lyons is currently the school’s Principal.
+Leslie Lyons is currently the school's Principal.
 Jason Brunner is the Assistant Principal and was selected as the Arkansas Assistant Principal of the Year for 2013-2014 by the Arkansas Association of Middle Level Education.

 Communities zoned to Old High Middle include: sections of northwest Bentonville, much of Bella Vista, and a small section of Gravette.